-From the literature, we know that TW Hya has a variable accretion rate \citep{Robinson}.
-As the signature of accretion variability is more prominent in UV compared to optical and also UV observations from GALEX and UVIT belonging to two different epochs, we perform the SED fit twice.
-First, we include only UVIT data points in the UV region for the fitting, and secondly, we include only the GALEX data points in the UV region.
-The SED and the best fit to the SED for TW Hya are shown in Figure \ref{UVSED}.
-We notice that VOSA provides very similar stellar parameters for both the fittings but with a large deviation in UV or black-body luminosity.
-From both the SEDs, we derive the best fit $T_\mathrm{eff}$ of 3900$\pm$50 K for TW Hya and $\mathrm{log}\, g = 4.0$.
-This is similar to the $T_\mathrm{eff}$ reported in the literature for the star \citep{Venuti}.
-We found $A_\mathrm{v}$ = 0 which supports the results of \cite{Herczeg04} and also with the Gaia catalog\citep{Gaia_eDR3_2021}.
+From the literature, we know that TW Hya has a variable accretion rate \citep{Robinson, greg_2023_TWHya}.
+As the signature of accretion variability is more prominent in UV compared to optical observations, and also UV observations from GALEX and UVIT spanning two different epochs, we attempted to fit the observed SED twice, separately including UVIT and GALEX data.
+First, we include only UVIT data points in the UV region for the fitting (left panel of \autoref{UVSED}), and second, we include only the GALEX data points in the UV region \autoref{UVSED}.
+The observed flux measurements are denoted as cyan and blue points, where cyan points fall in the UV and optical region of the energy distribution which are included in the dual component fitting of model spectra.
+The blue points are not included in the fitting process.
+The black and grey lines represent the best-fitted black-body and BT-Settl-CIFIST spectra, respectively to the cyan points.
+The combined fluxes from these two model spectra in different wavebands are denoted in red and connected with the red dotted line.
+The overlap between red and cyan points indicates the goodness of the dual fitting.
+The values of reduced $\chi^2$, temperatures, $\log\, g$ corresponding to the best-fitted spectra are also noted in the legends.